matplotlib/matplotlib/doc/users/colors.rst

 The single digit is the index into the default property cycle (``matplotlib.rcParams['axes.prop_cycle']``).
-If the property cycle does not include ``'color`` then black is returned.
+If the property cycle does not include ``'color'`` then black is returned.
 The color is evaluated when the artist is created.
-For example
+For example,

 .. plot::
    :include-source: True